panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 };
 ```

 The `user` variable contains an object describing an employee.
-The object contains 3 properties that
+The object contains 2 properties that
-describe various employee data: `name`, `position` and years of `experience`.
+describe employee data: `name` and `position`.

 Sometimes, however, you need to remove properties from an object.
 For example, how would you remove the `position` property from the
 `employee` object?

-Let's see 2 common ways on how to remove properties from an object in JavaScript: using the `delete` operator (mutable way) and object rest (immutable way).
+Let's see 2 common ways on how to remove properties from an object in JavaScript &mdash; using the `delete` operator (mutable way) and object destructuring combined with object rest (immutable way).

 ## 1. *delete* operator

 `delete` is a special operator in JavaScript that removes a property from an object.
-Its single operand usually accepts a [property accessor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) that indicates what specific property to remove:
+Its single operand usually accepts a [property accessor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) to indicate what property to remove:

 A) Remove using a dot property accessor:
 ```javascript